voku/simple-mysqli/README.md

 # :gem: Simple MySQLi Class

-This is a simple MySQL Abstraction Layer compatible with PHP 7+ that provides a simple and _secure_ interaction with your database using mysqli_* functions at its core.
+This is a simple MySQL Abstraction Layer compatible with PHP 7+ & PHP 8.0 that provides a simple and _secure_ interaction with your database using mysqli_* functions at its core.
 This is perfect for small scale applications such as cron jobs, facebook canvas campaigns or micro frameworks or sites.